datopian/markdownbased/content/notes/publish-obsidian-vault-to-github.md

 1.3.
 Once installed, open the GitHub Desktop app.
 You'll be prompted to sign in with your GitHub account.

-2. Setting Up Your Vault as a GitHub Repository
+### Step 2: Setting Up Your Vault as a GitHub Repository

 2.1.
-Click on "File" in the top-left corner, then select "Add local repository...".
+Click on "Add an Existing Repository from your Hard Drive"

 2.2.
 Navigate to your Obsidian vault's folder using the file explorer.